macOS error codes and what they mean

 Error code -50

 This one occurs when you are trying to copy or move a file or files from a remote drive to your startup disk.
 The remote drive could be an external disk directly connected to your Mac, a USB stick, or a server to which your Mac has connected.
-It could be caused by an unrecognised character in a filename, but there are other possibilities.
-For example, it could be caused by a corrupted file, or a problem with the disk you are copying from.
+It could be caused by an unrecognized character in a filename, but there are other possibilities.
+For example, it could be caused by a corrupted file or a problem with the disk you are copying from.
 There are a few ways you can try and fix it.

 - Change the name of the file or its extension before you copy it, then change it back again afterward.

 - Open Disk Utility and try to repair the external disk.

 Another way to fix the error code -50 is to copy the file using Terminal.
 First, make sure there is no file of the same name in the destination folder, or it will be overwritten without warning.
 Then, follow the steps: